 Schaumburg, IL 60193-1878

-Recent Construction Accidents in Cook County Illinois
+Recent Construction Accidents in Cook County, Illinois (Near Schaumburg)

 Most construction sites throughout the Chicago metropolitan area are dangerous work environments because of the heavy equipment, large machinery, and special environmental hazards required to get the job done.
 Many workers are exposed to working at great height, slipping, tripping, and falling, being hit with moving objects, working in noisy areas, and being unprotected from electricity and asbestos fibers.
 Below is a small sampling of accidents occurring in and around Schaumburg that severely injured the worker or caused their death.
 They include: